 In around 900 BC the first settlers arrived on Castle Rock.
 For centuries the site was used as a military base and royal residence.
 The oldest parts of the castle that remain today were built in the 12th century.
 It was known as ‘Castle of Maidens’ until around the 16th century, believed by some historians to be named after the ‘Nine Maidens’ of Arthurian legend.

 One of the earliest recorded residents of the castle was St Margaret, who died there in 1093, just days after receiving news of her husband Malcolm III’s death in battle.
 Her son David I had St Margaret’s Chapel built in 1140.
-It is not only the oldest part of the castle, but the oldest building in Edinburgh.
+It is not only the oldest surviving part of the castle, but the oldest building in Edinburgh.

 Queen Mary of Guise died in the castle in 1560 and her daughter, Mary Queen of Scots gave birth to her son James there in 1566.
 He became king of Scotland soon after his first birthday.
 He united the Scottish and English crowns in 1603, making him James VI of Scotland and James I of England and Ireland.